TILEPROXY BETA 7 (Tileproxy_Beta7_mar21.zip) A Brief "Getting Started" Tutorial

 HOW FAST DO TILES LOAD, AND HOW FAST CAN I FLY?

 Increasing the ground tile loading speeds while flying has been the major challenge in the evolution of TileProxy.
 The program must download and convert thousands of JPG's on the run, convert them into bitmaps and load them into FS as you fly.
 Tile loading speeds may vary greatly depending on a variety of factors including your PC hardware and internet connection speed, and most importantly, how high a resolution level you are requesting TP to download.
-Each increased resolution level increases the number of tiles requested by the program exponetially.
+Each increased resolution level increases the number of tiles requested by the program exponentially.
 Balancing this "bottleneck" with the power of your system is the key to getting satisfactory results.
 With previous versions of TP Beta in FSX, speeds of more than 80-100 knots, would "outrun" the texture loading rather quickly, causing recurrent blurries.
-Now, thanks to Christian's brilliant programming, if you have a Dual Core or better machine, the latest (Beta 7) version of TileProxy enjoys faster tile loading in FSX than previous versions.
-Speeds of up to 150 to 200 knots have been reported by users using very fast machines with robust hardware and speedy internet connections.
-Your mileage may vary.
+Now, thanks to Christian's brilliant programming, if you have a Dual Core or better machine, the latest (Beta 8) version of TileProxy enjoys faster tile loading in FSX than previous versions.
+Speeds of up to 150, 200 and even 300+ knots have been reported by users using very fast machines with robust hardware and speedy internet connections.
+Depending on these various factors, your performance may vary.

 DOES TILEPROXY CHANGE MY FS INSTALLATION SO I CANNOT RETURN TO MY DEFAULT CONFIGURATION?